Core functionality

 operations/crawl/last_run |

-Crawl operation | Last crawl execution timestamp |
+Crawl operation | Last crawl execution |

 mappings/{hash}/last_processed |

-Mapping operation | Last mapping execution for specific CSV |
+Mapping operation | Last mapping execution for a specific CSV |

 Freshness check

-is_latest(key, dependencies) returns True if key timestamp > all dependencies timestamps.
+is_latest(key, dependencies) returns True if the key timestamp is newer than all dependencies timestamps.
+Used to skip unnecessary recomputation in export operations.

 Queue